 Adding or removing a credit freeze often happens in real time, but to be on the safe side, allow up to one hour for it to go into effect.

-A credit freeze blocks lenders from accessing your credit report, giving you more control of your information.
-You can log in at any time to see your freeze status.
+No, a credit freeze won’t send you alerts, but you can log in at any time to see your freeze status.

 If you think you’re a victim of identity theft, knowing the signs to look for and what to do next can help you take control of the situation and get on the path to recovery.